Newest St. Louis Housing Report

 Inventory Chart

-Below is the current months of supply charts for St. Louis and St. Charles County
+Below are the current months of supply charts for St. Louis and St. Charles County

 Whether you're interested in the St. Louis or St. Charles area, the supply of homes is still low.